-Bahr, 2016; Minaya and Scott-Clayton, 2022).
+The quarterly variables for the period after initial enrollment provide a flexible way to capture the returns to attendance, similar to the seminal work on returns to community colleges (Jacobson, LaLonde, and Sullivan 2005a, 2005b) as well as recent work (Jaggars and Xu 2016; Bahr 2016; Minaya and Scott-Clayton 2022).
 Unlike the estimator in much previous work on for-profits, we do not constrain the earnings to have any specific parametric relationship with the time since enrollment.
-Furthermore, we do not pool the data, either by gender, school type, or program type, to avoid constraining the estimates.
+As noted above, we do not pool the data, either by gender, school type, or program type, to avoid constraining the estimates.

 Because the sample includes only individuals who attend for-profit schools or community colleges, identification of the effects in post-participation quarters derives from a comparison with earnings for quarters at least a year prior to participation and by the assumption that, given controls for age and calendar quarter, the patterns of schooling returns are similar for those beginning their attendance at different ages and in different periods.
-Under these 'parallel trends' assumptions, Borusyak, Jaravel, and Spiess (2021) show that this multi-step estimator is efficient, even when all observations are eventually treated.
-As further evidence that having data on non-treated individuals is not necessarily essential for identification, Stevens, Kurlaender, and Grosz (2019) and Jepsen, Troske, and Coomes (2012) find similar returns for community college awards in models that exclude dropouts and their preferred model that includes them.
+Under these 'parallel trends' assumptions, Borusyak, Jaravel, and Spiess (2024) show that this multi-step estimator is efficient, even when all observations are eventually treated.
+As further evidence that having data on non-treated individuals is not necessarily essential for identification, Stevens, Kurlaender, and Grosz (2019) and Jepsen, Troske, and Coomes (2012) find similar returns for community college awards in models that exclude dropouts and models that includes them.